 One of the most commonly known aspects of planning a wedding deals with the event’s expenses.
 However, until you have to plan a wedding, you may not know just how expensive it is.
 If you are worried that you will not be able to afford the wedding of your dreams, don’t fret.
 We have some cheap wedding ideas with alternatives to make your wedding unique as possible at a low cost to help you with how to plan a wedding whether you’re on a small budget of $1,000, $5,000, up to $10,000 in 4 to 6 months.

 This is when you’ll have to choose what parts of the wedding are most important and will be given the most funding.
-To make sure that you have enough money for these parts, you’ll want to save some money to spend less on other parts of your wedding.
-Here are 15 Cheap Wedding Ideas that’ll help you achieve that goal while you plan your wedding.
+To make sure that you are able to afford the wedding especially for these parts, you’ll want to save some money using budgeting ideas to spend less on other parts of your wedding.
+Here are 15 Cheap Wedding Ideas, an expense sheet, and a task list that’ll help you achieve that goal while you organize your wedding.

 Cheap Wedding Ideas – Tips